QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 Permissions are something is `u=r+w, g=r, o=r`, which means that user can read+write, group can read, and others can read too.
 </div><div>

-You may have noticed a number next to every kind of permissions.
+You may have noticed a number next to every kind of permission.
 This is because permissions are coded on 3 bits, which means that they can take 8 values <small>(000, 001, 010...)</small>.

 * `0`: nothing <small>(000)</small>
 * `1`: can execute <small>(001=1=x)</small>